-ECG Interpretation Part 1: definitions, criteria and characteristics of the normal ECG (EKG) waves, intervals, durations and rhythm
+ECG Interpretation Part 1: definitions, criteria, and characteristics of the normal ECG (EKG) waves, intervals, durations & rhythm

 Overview of the normal electrocardiogram (ECG)

 ECG interpretation includes an assessment of the morphology (appearance) of the waves and intervals on the ECG curve.
 Therefore, ECG interpretation requires a structured assessment of the waves and intervals.
 Before discussing each component in detail, a brief overview of the waves and intervals is given.

 ECG interpretation traditionally starts with an assessment of the P-wave.
 The P-wave reflects atrial depolarization (activation).
 The PR interval is the distance between the onset of the P-wave to the onset of the QRS complex.
 The PR interval is assessed in order to determine whether impulse conduction from the atria to the ventricles is normal.
 The flat line between the end of the P-wave and the onset of the QRS complex is called the PR segment and it reflects the slow impulse conduction through the atrioventricular node.
 The PR segment serves as the baseline (also referred to as reference line or isoelectric line) of the ECG curve.
 The amplitude of any deflection/wave is measured by using the PR segment as the baseline.
 Refer to Figure 1.